-In addition to my research, I teach courses in International Politics, Comparative Politics, Security Studies, and Middle East Studies, including Middle East history.
+As well as my research, I am dedicated to pedagogy that includes classroom discussion and independent research.
+I have taught course topics in International Relations, Comparative Politics, Security Studies, and Middle East Studies, including Middle East history.

 Download my vitae.